FAQsFrom Our Vocations Director

 Currently, there are about 350 friars worldwide (in about 17 countries) including novices, but not including aspirants/postulants.
-In the U.S.A. there are about 40 friars in our 5 friaries (Griswold, CT, New Bedford, MA, Maine, NY, Bloomington, IN, and La Crosse, WI).
+In the U.S.A. there are about 40 friars in our 5 friaries (Griswold, CT, New Bedford, MA, Maine, NY, and Bloomington, IN).

 The average number of candidates entering each year as aspirants/postulants is between 3 and 8, most of which continue their formation as novices.